 Making Broadway More Accessible With JP Qualters

 JP Qualters, a 31-year old personal trainer, former Broadway performer, and coiner of the hashtag #gaydiabetic, has lived with diabetes for 21 years.
-Qualters started performing at the age of five and was then diagnosed with Type 1 when he was just ten years old, along with celiac disease.
-At times, Broadway and navigating Type 1 posed physical and mental health challenges that eventually informed Qualters’ life and career trajectory.
+Qualters started performing at the age of 5 and was then diagnosed with type 1 when he was just 10 years old, along with celiac disease.
+At times, Broadway and navigating type 1 posed physical and mental health challenges that eventually informed Qualters’ life and career trajectory.
 He hopes that the lessons he learned will help other folks with diabetes navigate the theater landscape.

 For three years, Qualters was a performer on the Broadway show Kinky Boots and followed the show as it made its way to Japan and Germany.
 Shortly after his Kinky Boots tenure, Qualters joined School of Rock for two years until their closing.
 He says that having diabetes has made him constantly aware of his health status.
 “We [Broadway performers with diabetes] are even more cognizant of our health and our diabetes because you’re on stage for two hours and a half,” Qualters tells Beyond Type 1.